johnalison/obsidian-notes/Input/Blogs/Whose Standards are too high?.md

 - Its really just entertainment
 - Be happy your not in a dictatorship

--  Free market is an alternative to demacracy and dictatorship
+ Free market is an alternative to demacracy and dictatorship

-# Politicians all have to attack this system to justify: govement regulation and government speading
+# Politicians all have to attack the free market system to justify: govement regulation and speading
-- Subtext of all political speaches ...
+- Subtext of all political speeches ...
 "I have found it necessary to deny the free market in order to make room for government"....
 (Compare: “I have found it necessary to deny reason in order to make room for faith.”-- Kant)

 # Common complaints against the free market
 - sometime leads to monopoly, need to step in